EMIX028/EMIX028/README.md

 I'm **EMIX**, a first year computer science student from France.
 I try to create and test everything that interests me and learn new ways of programming and creating stuff.

-I like high and low level programming, doing interface design, 3D modeling, and animation.
+I like high and low level programming, doing interface design, 3D modeling, animation and create some games.
 I use VScode, Geany, Figma, Procreate, DavinciResolve, Affinity, Blender, Fusion360 and UE5.

 <!-- ![GitHub stats](https://github-stats-md.vercel.app/api?username=EMIX028&show_icons=true&theme=dark) -->